Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Tree Representation

 \subsubsection{Connecting the Text and the Tree}

-Conversion between text numbers, tree nodes, and global identifiers, is easily carried out by using $Par$ and a bitmap $B$ of $2n$ bits that marks the opening parentheses of tree leaves, plus $o(n)$ extra bits to support rank/select queries.
-Bitmap $B$ enables the computation of the following operations:
+Conversion between text numbers, tree nodes, and global identifiers, is easily carried out by using $\text{\it Par\/}$ and a bitmap $B$ of $2n$ bits that marks the opening parentheses of tree leaves containing text, plus $o(n)$ extra bits to support rank/select queries; the latter uses an implementation of~\cite{RRR02} which is described in~\cite{CNspire08.1}.
+The bitmap $B$ enables the computation of the following operations:

-\begin{itemize} \item LeafNumber$(x)$: Gives the number of leaves up to $x$ in $Par$.
-This is $rank_1(B,x)$. \item TextIds$(x)$: Gives the range of text identifiers that descend from node $x$.
+\begin{itemize} \item LeafNumber$(x)$: Gives the number of leaves up to $x$ in $\text{\it Par}$.
+This is $\text{\it rank\/}_1(B,x)$. \item TextIds$(x)$: Gives the range of text identifiers that descend from node $x$.
 This is simply $[\textrm{LeafNumber}(x-1)+1,\textrm{LeafNumber}(\textrm{Close}(x))]$. \item XMLIdText$(d)$: Gives the global identifier for the text with identifier $d$.
 This is Preorder$(select_1(B,d))$. \item XMLIdNode$(x)$: Gives the global identifier for a tree node $x$.
 This is just Preorder$(x)$. \end{itemize}